Sable/matmachjs/src/emscripten-malloc/emscripten_malloc.md

 STATICBUMP = 5456; //size of static memory
 ```
 They weirdly then statically allocate for some other poiters.
 This functions are
 never called for this program.
-We may get rid of them for our purposes.
+I got rid of them for my puposes
 ```
 var tempDoublePtr = STATICTOP; STATICTOP += 16;
 ```

-DYNAMICTOP\_PTR = staticAlloc(4) // Sets the ptr where the location of dynamic
+`DYNAMICTOP_PTR = staticAlloc(4)` // Sets the ptr where the location of dynamic
 memory starts.

-After it sets the location where the dynamic ptr constant will be stored, it
+After it sets the location where the `DYNAMICTOP_PTR` constant will be stored, it
-sets `STACK_BASE`, `STACKTOP`,`DYNAMIC_BASE`, finally it sets the dynamic ptr.
+sets `STACK_BASE`, `STACKTOP`,`DYNAMIC_BASE`, finally it sets the dynamic ptr in the `DYNAMICTOP_PTR` location.

 ```javascript